1. Legal Advice

 I want to see someone in person rather than call a phone number.

 Liberty occupies an extremely small office, with limited staff and resources.
 This means that it isn't possible for us to offer face-to-face advice to the public.
 If you need to speak to someone about a human rights legal issue then you will need to contact our telephone advice line.

 My query is urgent, but I need to put it in writing rather than call a phone number.

-You can use this online query form.
+You can use this contact us form selecting “Information” as the query type.
 This will be sent electronically to our advice team, who will answer your query as quickly as possible.
 Because of the extremely high volume of written queries which Liberty receives, we are unable to guarantee immediate written responses, but we endeavour to prioritise genuinely urgent or time-sensitive queries.